Building on Mac OS¶

 Building with Homebrew¶

-Homebrew (http://brew.sh/) is the preferred method for installing Universal-ctags for end users.
+Homebrew (https://brew.sh/) is the preferred method for installing Universal Ctags for end users.
 Currently, the process for installing with Homebrew looks like this:

 brew tap universal-ctags/universal-ctags brew install --HEAD universal-ctags